-- (4) The posting of the Day-Ahead schedule may be delayed if necessary for the completion of automated mitigation procedures. - (5) Bids not mitigated under automated procedures shall remain subject to mitigation by other procedures specified herein as may be appropriate. - (6) The role of automated mitigation measures in the determination of market clearing prices are described in Section I.A.1.e of Attachment B to the ISO Services Tariff and Section I.A.1.e of Attachment J to the ISO OATT. - e) A Real-Time automated mitigation measure shall remain in effect for the duration of any hour in which there is an RTC interval for which such mitigation is deemed warranted. - f) A default bid shall not be imposed on a Generator that is not in the New York Control Area and that is electrically interconnected with another Control Area.
+- (4) The posting of the Day-Ahead schedule may be delayed if necessary for the completion of automated mitigation procedures. - (5) Bids not mitigated under automated procedures shall remain subject to mitigation by other procedures specified herein as may be appropriate. - (6) The role of automated mitigation measures in the determination of Market

+Clearing Prices are described in Sections of Attachment B to the e) A Real-Time automated mitigation measure imposed in a Constrained Area in accordance with the conduct thresholds of Sections 3.1.2(b)(1) or (2) and the impact thresholds of Section 3.2.1(3) shall remain in effect for the duration of any hour in which there is an RTC interval for which such mitigation is deemed warranted.